 Should the players choose to go with Galactic Republic on this one, they will be tasked with covering the evacuation of a Felucian farming community with a "single, powerful vehicle" as the clones are struggling to keep the droids at bay.
 Meanwhile, the Separatist objective will be to stop the evacuation efforts by bringing down their Venator.

 The Second Game mode that will come along in September is called Instant Action, apparently coming in due to popular demand.
 Players will get into large-scale battles on their own without having the pressure a multiplayer match could possibly invoke.

-As for December, the second big update for Battlefront 2 will land at some point near the end of the year.
+As for December, the second big for Battlefront 2 will land at some point near the end of the year.
 It will be inspired by the movie Rise of the Skywalker but EA were fairly tight-lipped on this content, probably in order not to blow out all the big news at once.